 Call ThisWorkbook.FollowHyperlink(link)

-Public Sub OpenGoogleMaps(ByVal lat as Double, ByVal long as Double)
+Public Sub OpenGoogleMaps(ByVal lat As Double, ByVal lng As Double)

 Call ThisWorkbook.FollowHyperlink(url)

-It is also important to limit/constrain VirtualHost to folder mappings.
-By creating a folder mapping you are exposing not only the folder, but all descendents of that folder to the webview.
-This combined with supply chain attacks, could bring serious risk of data leaks without developer prudence.
+It is also important to limit VirtualHost-to-folder mappings.
+A folder mapping exposes not only that folder but all descendants to the WebView.
+Combined with supply chain risks, this could lead to serious data leaks without developer prudence.

-This paper has argued that embedding WebView2 in VBA is not simply a cosmetic upgrade to UserForms, but a practical architectural pattern for extending the lifespan and capability of systems built in Microsoft Office. stdWebView demonstrates that rich, modern interfaces can be integrated into existing Excel/VBA workflows while retaining VBA as the orchestration layer for data access, automation logic, and enterprise integration.
+This paper has argued that embedding WebView2 in VBA is not simply a cosmetic upgrade to UserForms but a practical architectural pattern for extending the lifespan and capability of systems built in Microsoft Office and that this argument is particularly compelling in chemical process engineering, food manufacturing, and environmental monitoring, where Excel-VBA has become structurally embedded in operational practice in ways that make full platform replacement both costly and operationally risky.

 References